 The Impact of Dividend Reduction on Shareholders Wealth - Evidence from Australia

-La Trobe University - Department of Finance; Financial Research Network (FIRN)
+La Trobe University -Department of Economics and Finance; Financial Research Network (FIRN)

 20th Australasian Finance & Banking Conference 2007 Paper